lucidrains/block-recurrent-transformer-pytorch/README.md

 ## Block Recurrent Transformer - Pytorch (wip)

-Implementation of <a href="https://arxiv.org/abs/2203.07852">Block Recurrent Transformer</a> - Pytorch
+Implementation of <a href="https://arxiv.org/abs/2203.07852">Block Recurrent Transformer</a> - Pytorch.
+The highlight of the paper is its reported ability to remember something up to 60k tokens ago.

 ## Install